Codebuster0001/Ecommerce-website/README.md

-# 🛍️ Shopy – Modern E-commerce Platform (Monorepo)
+# 🛍️ Shopy – Modern E-commerce Platform

 > A sleek, scalable, and real-world-ready e-commerce solution featuring a modern **React frontend** and **Node.js/Express backend**.
 Built with **Redux Toolkit**, **Tailwind CSS**, **Razorpay**, and more.